4-H Ambassadors

 Find more details about each track opportunity in the tabs below, or contact Kelle Ashley at kashley@uga.edu.

-The Healthy Living Ambassadors are led by Elyse Daniel, Extension Program Specialist for Georgia 4-H Healthy Living.
-Contact Elyse at elyse.daniel@uga.edu.
+The Health and Wellness Ambassadors are led by Christina Garner, Health and Wellness Specialist for Georgia 4-H Programs.
+Contact Christina at christina.garner@uga.edu.

 Science and Engineering Ambassadors

-The STEM Ambassadors are led by Kasey Bozeman, Extension 4-H Specialist for Georgia 4-H Science Programs.
+The Science and Engineering Ambassadors are led by Kasey Bozeman, Extension 4-H Specialist for Georgia 4-H Science Programs.
 Contact Kasey at kaseyb@uga.edu.

 Pollinator Ambassadors